TobyRet/CV/README.md

 Experience
 ----------

-####Jan 2012 - Feb 2014: Head of Communications &amp; IT, National Foundation for Youth Music.
+####Jan 2012 - Present: Head of Communications &amp; IT, National Foundation for Youth Music.
 Heading up a team of five, I was responsible for the development of all digital products and overseeing delivery of strategies to generate public support and income.

 ####Mar 2011 - Jan 2013: Digital Project Manager, National Foundation for Youth Music.